Authors: Joel Zhou & Michael Troutman

 After a while, entering a kubectl get pods -n velero

-command should show that a new Velero server pod, named velero
+command will show that a new Velero server pod, named velero

 , is up and running.
 You can also follow the status of the Velero deployment with the following command: